JannieI/canvas-workstation-V3/src/app/roadmap.md

     Sample (standard) DS: useful data available
     - Consider where to store, tag as sample => cannot alter and delete?
     - Reserve Bank CPI
+    - Support desk!
+Usual, ie calls per week, calls per agent, etc.  BUT, have a capturing tool ~ Canvas menu.
+When a call is closed: click on menu option, add: issue + text, new dev requested + text, support needed by user + text.
+This can produce powerful graphs on the three dimensions, each with nr of users per menu option.
+This can be used to improve training, and new dev: the hotspots should be easily visible = area that must be fixed or enhanced or simplied to give the best bang for the next sprint.
+Running the data over a timeline and marking the change as an event, one can easily see if the change has worked, and trends (ie what is getting worse / better).
+I want to use this for Clarity on Canvas.

     Templates: